ACM40960/project-AaronT56/README.md

 - `plots_romanticism/`: Directory containing plots generated from the analysis of Romanticism texts, including sentiment analysis scores.

 - `plots_stoicism/`: Directory containing plots generated from the analysis of Stoicism texts, including sentiment analysis scores.

-- `All_Texts/`: Directory containing all collected texts used in the project, grouped by philosophical theme.

 - `Nihilism/`: Directory containing texts specifically related to Nihilism that were analyzed in the project.